ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 The first time will be in **week 6**, with Thu/Fri/Sat as the days to complete it (right after PA5, May 6-8).
-The second time will be in **week 9** with Thu/Fri/Sat as the days to complete it (May 28-30).
-The last time will be for a few days leading up to our final exam date (June 7-9).
+The second time will be in **week 9** with Thu/Fri/Sat as the days to complete it (May 27-29).
+The last time will be for a few days around our final exam dates (June 9-11).

 We **do not** expect that the programming work and recording will take three days of constant work.
 The tasks will be significantly shorter than the PAs, so